About Us

 Choc Affair is committed to minimising our impact on the environment, sustainability and enhancing the communities we are a part of.

-Handmade in Britain
+Crafted in Britain

-Making Chocolate by Hand Since 2006
+Crafting Chocolate Since 2006

 Proudly British